ehrpg/qstar/docs/quick-start.md

 **USED**{.hf} to create, repair, upgrade and acquire equipment and vessels.

-#### Technology
+#### Research

+**GAINED**{.hf} by researching in downtime, or as a reward from adventures and quests.

+**USED**{.hf} to unlock upgrades and equipment for characters and vessels.
+Also can be used to unlock bleeding edge vessels.

 Upgrades and equipment require blueprints to be researched first (e.g. experimental weapons).
-Spending technology unlocks the blueprint for the whole party.
+Spending research unlocks the blueprint for the whole party.
 Afterwards, the upgrade or equipment can be acquired.
+Also, vessels, and vessel ugprades and equipment require technology.
+Research can be exchanged for technology.

 ### Experience